-A Steering Group was mandated in March 2021, chaired by Julia Marton-Lefèvre, to propose a strategy for the ISC to engage with the intergovernmental system that enhances the impact of the Council to strengthen the voice of science of science in global policy processes.
+A Steering Group was mandated in March 2021, chaired by Julia Marton-Lefèvre, to propose a strategy for the ISC to engage with the intergovernmental system that enhances the impact of the Council to strengthen the voice of science in global policy processes.

 The Report makes 13 recommendations for the ISC moving forward: